TheRoaringPigeon/Jump_AI/README.md

 # Jump_AI
-Genetic "learning" with jumping dots and platforms
+Genetic "learning" with jumping dots and platforms written in javascript using p5.js

 Each jumper is spawned with a set of random instructions.
 The jumper gets a score based on how many checkpoints it obtains as it jumps on platforms.